-In Belgium, activities with a social purpose can be carried out under the legal identity of a non-profit organisation, which is an association.
-Such non-profit organisation is called ASBL (association sans but lucrative) in French or VZW (vereniging zonder winstoogmerk) in Dutch.
+In Belgium, a non-profit organisation can be registered under the legal identity of an Association.
+It is called an ASBL – Association sans but lucratif in French or VZW – Vereniging zonder winstoogmerk in Dutch.

 To set up an ASBL / VZW in Belgium one needs:

 - At least two founding members (physical or legal persons)

 - A seat of the organisation (address) in Belgium